llm.int8() – 8-bit Matrix Multiplication for Transformers at Scale

 9.100712776184082

-We see two things, on the one hand we get the same text at the output, so with a much smaller model we can get the same output, however the quantized model takes much longer to run, so if you need to use this model in real time it would not be advisable.
+We see two things: on the one hand, that the output we get is the same text; so with a much smaller model we can obtain the same output.
+However, the quantized model takes much longer to run, so if it needs to be used in real time, it would not be advisable.

-This is contradictory, because we might think that a smaller model would have to run faster, but we have to think that in reality the two models, the normal and the quantized, perform the same operations, only that one performs all the operations in FP32 and the other does them in INT8 and FP16, however the quantized model has to search for rows and columns with values greater than the threshold value, separate them, perform the operations in INT8 and FP16 and then put the results back together, so the quantized model takes longer to run.
+This is contradictory, because we might think that a smaller model would run faster, but we have to consider that in reality both models, the normal and the quantized one, perform the same operations; it's just that one performs all operations in FP32 while the other does them in INT8 and FP16.
+However, the quantized model has to find rows and columns with values greater than the threshold value, separate them, perform the operations in INT8 and FP16, and then recombine the results, which is why the quantized model takes longer to run.

 Continue reading